Jonathan2251/lbd/_sources/gpu.rst.txt

   Relationships between the texturing concept [#textureobject]_.

-The :numref:`sampling` as above.
-The texture object is not bound directly into the shader (where the actual sampling takes place).
-Instead, it is bound to a 'texture unit' whose index is passed to the shader.
-So the shader reaches the texture object by going through the texture unit.
-There are usually multiple texture units available and the exact number depends on the capability of your graphic card [#textureobject]_.
+As shown in :numref:`sampling`, the texture object is not bound directly to a shader (where sampling operations occur).
+Instead, it is bound to a *texture unit*, and the index of this texture unit is passed to the shader.
+This means the shader accesses the texture object through the assigned texture unit.
+Most GPUs support multiple texture units, though the exact number depends on the hardware capabilities [#textureobject]_.

-A texture unit, also called a texture mapping unit (TMU) or a texture processing unit (TPU), is a hardware component in a GPU that does sampling operation.
+A *texture unit*—also known as a *Texture Mapping Unit (TMU)* or *Texture Processing Unit (TPU)*— is a dedicated hardware component in the GPU that performs texture sampling operations.

-The argument sampler in texture function as above is sampler_2d index from 'teuxture unit' for texture object [#textureobject]_.
+The `sampler` argument in the texture sampling function refers to a `sampler2D` (or similar) uniform variable.
+This variable represents the texture unit index used to access the associated texture object [#textureobject]_.

-'sampler uniform variable':
+**Sampler Uniform Variables**:

-There is a group of special uniform variables for that, according to the texture
+OpenGL provides a set of special uniform variables for texture sampling, named according to the texture target: `sampler1D`, `sampler2D`, `sampler3D`, `samplerCube`, etc.

-target: 'sampler1D', 'sampler2D', 'sampler3D', 'samplerCube', etc.
-You can create as many 'sampler uniform variables' as you want and assign the value of a texture unit to each one from the application.
-Whenever you call a sampling function on a 'sampler uniform variable' the corresponding texture unit (and texture object) will be used [#textureobject]_.
+You can create as many *sampler uniform variables* as needed and assign each one to a specific texture unit index using OpenGL API calls.
+Whenever a sampling function is invoked with a sampler uniform, the GPU uses the texture unit (and its bound texture object) associated with that sampler [#textureobject]_.

 .. _sampling_binding:
 .. figure:: ../Fig/gpu/sampling_diagram_binding.png